marklogic/node-client-api/README.md

 ### Test and example setup and teardown

-In the root directory for the marklogic package, execute
+To set up the test and example database and REST server, execute the following command in the root directory for the marklogic package:

     node etc/test-setup.js

+To load the sample data before running the examples, execute

+    node examples/before-load.js

+To tear down the test and example database and REST server, execute

     node etc/test-teardown.js

-After a successful setup but before running the examples, execute

-    node examples/before-load.js

 ### Done for early access 2 (basic document CRUD and query support)